-If you are a young LGBT+ entrepreneur (between the ages of 18-39) with a registered business, CGLCC’s OUT for Business initiative can provide you with the support and guidance to grow your business.
-We pair you with mentors and leaders in the LGBT+ community who can offer you experience and expertise through one-on-one and team mentoring.
-Tap into the experience of mentors and navigate the journey of an LGBT+ entrepreneur with sharpened business skills and an expanded network.
+If you are a young LGBT+ entrepreneur (between the ages of 18-39) with a registered business in Canada, CGLCC’s OUT for Business program can provide you with the space to your business!
+We pair you with mentors and leaders in the LGBT+ community who can lend their expertise through one-on-one mentoring and navigate the journey of an LGBT+ entrepreneur.

-Are you an LGBT+ business leader who’s looking to give back to your community while expanding your own learning and network?
-This is a unique opportunity to provide counsel and advice to youth entrepreneurs getting their start.
-Your insight could be invaluable to shaping their business’ future success.
-This opportunity is available whether or not you’re a member of CGLCC, but you must be able to commit to a 12-month period of mentorship.
+Are you an LGBT+ business leader seeking ways to give back to the community, all while expanding your own learning and professional network?
+This is a unique opportunity to provide experience and knowledge to young LGBT+ entrepreneurs who are starting their business journey.
+Your insight and support could be invaluable to shaping their future success.
+This opportunity is available whether or not you’re a member of CGLCC, but a commitment to a 12-month period of mentorship is required.

 Being part of the OUT for Business mentorship program helped me big time in addressing (our business’) challenges.
 We’ve become a lot more focused on our own financial sustainability – an area we were not focused on before.
 As a result, we started offering a new service that would enable us to become more profitable so we can have the financial sustainability to continue doing the good work that we’re doing.